kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 * Solution walkthroughs
 * Team presentations or problem-solving sessions

-This interaction gives evaluators real-time insight into the offeror’s solution maturity, team culture, and collaboration capability—departing from the static, written-only approaches of traditional source selection.
+This interaction provides evaluators with real-time insight into the offeror’s solution maturity, team culture, and collaboration capabilities, departing from the static, written-only approaches of traditional source selection.

 ---
 **4\.
 Collaborative Negotiation**